twixxfnbr/Windows11-Activator/README.md

 This is an Windows 11 Activator, for all windows versions.
 Confirmed to work on Win 10 and Win 11.
 I will include DLL files, if you want to use it for Virutal machines as they not installing these dll:s files auto.
 Confirmed and working flawless without any problems, and have all keys for the different Windows versions.
 Ex: Win 11/10 Pro, Win 11/10 Enterprise, Win 11/10 Education.
+Windows will work without the installing dlls, since its included but just download the dll zip if you are using an VM (Virutal-machine).

 No need in disabling your Anti-virus program, everything is running smooth.
 RUN THE PROGRAM AS ADMINISTRATOR or it will not work.